stratosgear/flask-vuejs-template/README.md

 1. `pipenv install` to install all python dependencies
 1. `cd nuxt` to get to your nuxt app
 1. `npm install` to install all node js packages
-1. `npm run build` to build the SPA app/
+1. `npm run build` to build the SPA app.
 1. `cd ..` to get to the root of the Flask app
 1. `pipenv run python run.py` to start the Flask server